 Closing a deal abroad can be a vastly different experience than you’re probably used to, comments James Hunt, assistant professor of entrepreneurship at Georgetown University’s McDonough School of Business.
 “Some business cultures struggle to say, ‘No, we aren’t interested’ which means you can have an extremely long and costly sales process that never actually lead to a sale.”

-Such behavior is especially prevalent in China and the Middle East”, he mentions.
+Such behavior is especially prevalent in China and Scandinavia”, he mentions.
 “To avoid this problem, look for customers who have bought similar items or services in the past, sometimes it’s better to cut off talks if they lag for too long” Hunt says.

 5. Find an international partner